Kent, DA3 8ND

 If I could only spend 10 minutes with a patient presenting with:

-NICE has recently issued guidance on this subject which both simplifies and clarifies the management of urinary incontinence in women.
+The management of urinary incontinence is driven by NICE guidance.
 Although I need to remember that serious conditions occasionally present with incontinence, my priority in this consultation will be to determine whether my patient has an overactive bladder (OAB) or "genuine" stress incontinence (GSI) - due to a weak bladder neck.
 The initial treatments for these conditions are conservative in nature and are easy to commence in Primary Care.

 Red flag symptoms: The duration of symptoms is important as recent onset of leakage raises the possibility of tumour or infection.
 These women won't leave today without a careful examination and urinalysis.
 Ask all women about haematuria and dysuria.
 Send an MSU if the woman has symptoms of a UTI or if the urinalysis shows leukocytes / nitrites.

-NICE guidance for urgent referral of women with incontinence is:
+NICE (2015) guidance for urgent (2ww) referral of women with incontinence is:

 Moving on, the 7 symptoms I concentrate on are: